Phil Groeneveld: Career

 Born in Oshawa, Ontario, Groeneveld has played for clubs in France, the Netherlands, and Italy.
 A 6 ft 0 in, 190 lb goaltender, Groeneveld attended Ohio State University for a brief time however began his pro career in the United States in 1995 with the Wichita Thunder.
-Later in the same season he joined the Fort Worth Fire, also of the CHL where he scored the first ever goalie goal in league history.
-The following season he joined French club Viry-Châtillon EH where he remained for two years before joining a second French team, Rouen HE 76, for whom he played the next four seasons where he won two championships, two top goaltender awards and scored another goalie goal.
+Later in the same season, he joined the Fort Worth Fire, also of the CHL, where he scored the first ever goalie goal in league history.
+The following season he joined French club Viry-Châtillon EH where he remained for two years before joining a second French team, Rouen HE 76, for whom he played the next four seasons, where he won two championships, two top goaltender awards, and scored another goalie goal.

-Groeneveld spent 2003-5 with Amsterdam Bulldogs again winning two championships while suffering an ACL injury.
-For 2005-6 he played for SV Renon in Serie A in Italy assisting the club to the league final for the first time in 32 years.
-Groeneveld spent 2006-07 playing 5 games for Riviere-du-Loup CIMT of the CQSHL, and 33 games for HC Alleghe in Serie A. For 2007-8 he played for Hockey Club Bolzano Foxes in Serie A Italie where he won another championship.
-In 2008-9 he played for HC Alleghe.
+Groeneveld spent 2003–5 with Amsterdam Bulldogs again winning two championships while suffering an ACL injury.
+For 2005-06, he played for SV Renon in Serie A in Italy, assisting the club to the league final for the first time in 32 years.
+Groeneveld spent 2006-07 playing 5 games for Riviere-du-Loup CIMT of the CQSHL, and 33 games for HC Alleghe in Serie A. For 2007-08, he played for Hockey Club Bolzano Foxes in Serie A Italy, where he won another championship.
+In 2008-09, he played for HC Alleghe.

-Groeneveld was a member of the Netherlands National Team from 2004-10 winning two top goaltender awards in World Championships and a Bronze medal.
+Groeneveld was a member of the Netherlands National Team from 2004 to 2010, winning two top goaltender awards in World Championships and a bronze medal.
 Amazingly, Groeneveld scored a third goalie goal in an exhibition game between France and the Netherlands.

 International

 Groeneveld plays internationally for the Netherlands national ice hockey team.
-In 2005 he played for the Netherlands national team for the first time, in Olympic qualifying and the 2005 World Championships (Division 1) winning a bronze medal.
-In 2005 and in 2007 Groeneveld won best goaltender award of the World Championships.
+In 2005, he played for the Netherlands national team for the first time, in Olympic qualifying and the 2005 World Championships (Division 1), winning a bronze medal.
+In 2005 and 2007, Groeneveld won the best goaltender award of the World Championships.